learn-co-curriculum/dsc-recommendation-system-introduction/README.md

 You will be able to:
 - Describe the role and rationale for recommendation systems
-- IDentify various classes of recommendation systems and their benefits/limitations
+- Identify various classes of recommendation systems and their benefits/limitations
 - Understand how collaborative filtering differs from other recommendation approaches

 ## Problem Domain